p2pu/InventFest/Art & Design Tent/A&D Module 01.markdown

  - Example folks in the community who have made the project

 ## Share Your Invent
-- Prompt to post project to littleBits Project Page
-- Step out your design process: use the project page as a template
+Upload your project to littleBits [Maker Hub](http://littlebits.cc/projects) and post the link below.
+Make sure in your upload, you model a ["reflective design process"](http://en.wikipedia.org/wiki/Reflective_practice) and include:
+- The specific bits you used in the project
-- What did you do 1st, 2nd and 3rd
+- Reflect on what did you do 1st, 2nd and 3rd
-- Which resources did you consult?
+- List the resources you consulted to help others in the future

-## Discuss the Fest
-- 2-3 articles on the abstract ideas around the activity contributed by the Stellar Bitsters (60)
-- “Privacy and Internet of Things"
-- “How Do We Choose Which Devices for Kids to Use"

-## Refest: Design an Activity for Someone Else
-- How would you “hack” this activity to meet your needs?
-- If you could revise this activity for a group, what would that look like?

-## Weekly Fête (for all tents)
-- 1/week: Expert Unhangout
-- Q & A with an expert in the field
-- 1/week: InventFest Unhangout
-- Project directly relates to learning goals
+Next Steps:
+1. Discuss Module 1 for STEAM
+2. Group Activity Meetup
+3. Re/hack: Hack Module 1